lbrenman/ai-db-api/Readme.md

 * An OAS 3.0 Document created in Stoplight
   * Note that this OAS Doc only defines a subset of the APIs.
 You will find more in the Amplify Integration project

+> Note that this project was created in version Amplify Integration v1.6.1.
+Major changes in how to use Amplify Integration to create API's using OAS Docs are planned for Amplify Integration v1.8

 ## Database Setup

 In this section we'll set up two tables, `employees` and `titles` that can be joined